 * * *

 We provide a learning environment that is play-based, child-led, and project-oriented.
-Our curriculum, which is inspired by the work (play) of the children, is organized by the teachers, and is rooted in the common values of Anti-Bias Early Childhood Education, Art, and the Natural World.
+Our curriculum, which is inspired by the work (play) of the children, is organized by the teachers, and is rooted in the common values of Anti-Bias Education, The Hundred Languages of Children, and the Natural World.

-We are a play-based school.
 Play is important work.
-Children use play to test ideas, to try on roles, and to magnify the world around them.
-Play provides teachers at Tulip Tree with essential information about the children with whom we work.
+Children use play to test ideas, try on roles, and magnify the world around them.
+Play provides teachers with essential information about children.
 Play, along with a variety of materials, allows children to experiment with their thoughts and ideas in various ways.

 Listening and Documentation

 Listening is one of our daily joys as teachers.
 We use documentation and observation (listening) as reflection tools for our work.

 Our documentation is an expression of love for the children, our work, and ourselves.
-It is our way of telling the stories of our community, and of letting the children know that their work (play) is valued.
-We listen for ideas, feelings, connections, and new skills.
+It is our way of telling the stories of our community, and of letting the children know that their ideas are valued.

 We attempt to listen to the child’s authentic self.
 We listen to honor the pulse of our community.
 Teachers take pictures, jot down conversations, and reflect daily on our preschool blog.
 Documentation also helps us to assess development.
 When we have records of a child’s journey, we can look back and project forward.
 This is one of the ways we help individual children to grow.

 Tulip Tree Preschool is an inclusive environment.
 We welcome diverse families and celebrate differences of race, color, religion, national origin, family structure, sexual orientation, gender expression, age, or ability.
 We strive to have a thoughtful and friendly community.
 When we enter into relationships with children and their families, we are committing to a process of understanding and growth.

 Parents have many opportunities to take part in their children’s learning in a meaningful way.
 We provide many opportunities throughout the year for parents to engage in our learning community, such as conferences, a book club, family events, and parent nights.